 \subsection{Simulated data}

 MCV scenes can be generated by rendering from simulation.
-Recent methods have been improving the photorealism of these simulations, bringing simulation closer to the real environment.
+Recent methods have been improving the photorealism of these simulations, bringing simulation closer to the true environment.
 Some of these methods use CT scans and phantoms, but they are still grouped into being simulated if they use rendered data for ground truth.
-In~\citet{visentini-scarzanellaDeepMonocular3D2017}, the authors generated 32 video sequences with ground truth depth and renders in a simulated bronchoscopy.
+In~\citet{visentini-scarzanellaDeepMonocular3D2017}, the authors generated 32 video sequences with ground truth depth and rendering in a simulated bronchoscopy.
 These sequences are generated using a rigid realistic lung phantom with rendering performed using a model from paired CT scans.
 The rendering contains frames that act as depth ground truth.
-To align the physical phantom with the simulation model, they use SLAM and follow it with Iterative Closest Point (ICP), a point cloud alignment method.
-The dataset is designed for transfer learning in depth networks for modelling to-and-from rendered to real, and for depth estimation and mapping in bronchoscopy. \citet{rauImplicitDomainAdaptation2019} also release rendered ground truth depth frames in monocular colonoscopy that are generated via simulation based on CT scans.
+To align the physical phantom with the simulation model, they use SLAM and follow it with Iterative Closest Point (ICP) alignment.
+The dataset is designed for transfer learning in depth networks for modelling from rendered to real tissue and vice-versa, and for depth estimation and mapping in bronchoscopy. \citet{rauImplicitDomainAdaptation2019} also release rendered ground truth depth frames in monocular colonoscopy that are generated via simulation based on CT scans.

-Since it is very difficult to obtain ground truth in colonoscopy because it is nonrigid,~\citet{zhang3DReconstructionDeformable2021} opt to use simulated colonoscopies.
-In order to construct realistic models, they texture four different CT scans by applying colors and lighting parameters to a mesh.
-To simulate nonrigid motion, they deform their simulated tubular colon model about the centerline.
+Since it is very difficult to obtain ground truth in colonoscopy due to the nonrigid environment of the colon,~\citet{zhang3DReconstructionDeformable2021} opt to use simulated colonoscopies.
+To construct realistic models, they texture four different CT scans by applying colors and lighting parameters to a mesh.
+Then, to simulate nonrigid motion, they deform their simulated tubular colon model about the centerline.
 They release depth maps and monocular frames from their dataset for evaluation of reconstruction algorithms.
-They also release a similar dataset with fifteen colon models, but with a rigid model instead~\citep{zhangTemplateBased3DReconstruction2021}.
-Instead of using a monocular camera, this dataset provides stereo pairs, and also includes ground truth camera poses.
+They also release a similar dataset with fifteen colon models, generated from a rigid model~\citep{zhangTemplateBased3DReconstruction2021}.
+Instead of using a monocular camera, this dataset provides stereo pairs, and includes ground truth camera poses.